Which of the following is primarily concerned with providing info... | Study Prep in Pearson+

-Which of the following is primarily concerned with providing information to internal users, such as managers, for decision-making purposes?
+Which of the following is primarily concerned with providing information to internal users for decision-making purposes?

 A